capybaraox/Expense-Tracker-Collab-Project/README.md

 - Cannot commit changes to the branch at the same time as another person without causing an error: Overcame by taking turns committing changes

 Collaborative coding:
 - Athena: Collaborative coding allows the project to be done quicker, however I find it to be less efficient for smaller projects.
 Writing only some parts of a program can cause a lack of understanding of others' code, and make the process more confusing.
 This may result in errors and bugs within the code, and makes debugging a lot more difficult.
-Since this project was quite straightforward, I enjoyed the collaboration, however overall, I would prefer individual coding.
+Since this project had multiple parts, I enjoyed the collaboration, however overall, I would prefer individual coding.

 - Andox: